- for Frequent Flyers90

-Every Venture mile is redeemable for 1 cent in travel, so the card’s 20,000 miles sign-up bonus is worth $200 toward travel purchases.
+Every Venture mile is redeemable for 1 cent in travel, so the card’s 20,000-mile sign-up bonus is worth $200 toward travel purchases.
 Since there’s no annual fee, that’s essential free money.

 You’ll earn even more miles fast thanks to the VentureOne card's generous earning potential on everyday purchases.
 Every dollar you spend earns 1.25 miles, so you don’t have to worry about special bonus earning categories in order to maximize your points.
 Every single dollar you spend earns bonus points.
 Not a lot of cards are that rewarding.